 Yet, despite his work with renowned orchestras ranging from the Philharmonia and Chamber Orchestra Of London to the Skywalker Symphony Orchestra and Slovak Symphony Orchestra – recording at such prestigious venues as Air-Lyndhurst, Abbey Road Studios, and Skywalker Ranch – Hannigan remains deeply interested in the relationship between sound and music, and his early minimal, ‘textural’ scores demonstrate this: Theme Park World (US title: Sim Theme Park) and Republic: The Revolution earned a Bafta Award and Bafta Nomination, respectively, for their innovative interactive scores, and Hannigan has received a further four Bafta nominations in the years since.

 Hannigan’s further credits include Chris Roberts’ seminal space sim, Freelancer (forerunner to the record-breaking Star Citizen); titles such as Red Alert 3 (James’s acclaimed and much-performed theme, Soviet March, recently returned in EA’s Battlefield 4), Terraria: Otherworld, Evil Genius, Runescape, Cloudy With a Chance of Meatballs, Art Academy, Transformers Universe, Brute Force, Warhammer, Super Smash Bros.
 4, The Darkening (a pioneering blend of game and film loosely connected with the WING COMMANDER universe, with Clive Owen, Christopher Walken and John Hurt), Command and Conquer 4, Conquest, Reign of Fire, Cutthroat Island, Catwoman, Space Hulk, The Lord of the Rings: Aragorn’s Quest, Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince (IFMCA [International Film Music Critics Association] Award), Harry Potter and the Deathly Hallows Parts 1 & 2 – and others.
-His work for TV and Radio includes, among others, BBC America’s Primeval, BBC Audio Drama Award 2015-winning Neverwhere, Good Omens and 2016’s Alien: Out of the Shadows.
+His work for TV and Radio includes, among others, BBC America’s Primeval, BBC Audio Drama Award 2015-winning Neverwhere, Good Omens, Alien: Out of the Shadows and 2017’s Alien: River of Pain.

 A regular interviewee and contributor for BBC Radio, Classic FM, Bafta Guru, BEEP and others, Hannigan has had his music performed globally by Video Games Live, The Eminence Symphony Orchestra and numerous other ensembles, and he writes using words as well – once penning the first Audio-related cover feature for Develop Magazine.
 (To read some of these articles, click here.)
 Hannigan is also Creative Director and Co-founder of sell-out London South Bank-based event, Game Music Connect, supported in its first three years by Sony, EA, Bafta, COOL Music, Classic FM, PRS For Music and others.
 He also participates as a panelist at talk events, and these have included: The Bafta Interactive Festival, The Edinburgh Festival (with co-panelists Harry Gregson-Williams & Barrington Pheloung), TIGA’s ‘Games Meet Film’ at Pinewood Studios, Musicworks and many others.